 VOLUNTEER HOURS can be included as in-kind matching funds.
-Currently, volunteers are valued at \$31.51 per hour for general volunteer hours in California.
+Currently, volunteers are valued at \$33.49 per hour for general volunteer hours in California.
 This rate may change annually.
-For more information, see https://www.independentsector.org/volunteer time.
+For more information, see https://independentsector.org/resource/value-of-volunteer-time/.